wp-plugins/facebook-publish/readme.txt

 1. Congrats!
 You're good to go :)

 == Frequently Asked Questions ==
-Q. **Post published on Facebook is visible to the page moderates/owners only, no other member can see the post, what is wrong? **
+**Post published on Facebook is visible to the page moderates/owners only, no other member can see the post, what is wrong?**

 Ans: http://codeholic.in/facebook-publish-post-to-page-issue-resolved/

 == Screenshots ==